Location: Cambridge

 07795 503 837

-James is Academic Lead: Assessment at Anglia Learning & Teaching.
-His work focuses on the strategic development and implementation of evidence-based Assessment and Feedback practices.
-This work includes leading on strategic projects regarding both pedagogic and technical developments, working with faculties and central services to ensure integrated and business relevant solutions, and delivering targeted CPD to university colleagues.
+James' work focuses on the strategic development and implementation of evidence-based Assessment and Feedback policy and practice.
+This includes leading on projects regarding both pedagogic and technical developments, working with faculties and professional services to ensure integrated and business relevant solutions, and delivering targeted CPD to university colleagues.

-Advance HE: Degree Standards Project – External Examiner Developer
+Advance HE: Degree Standards Project - External Examiner Professional Development Course Facilitator (2019 to present)

 Assessment